rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 time for which all emitted credentials might be compromised.

 > **RECOMMENDATION:**
-> Using HSMs to store the root signature keys to limit the ability of
+> Use HSMs to store the root signature keys to limit the ability of
 > an adversary with no physical access to extract the top-level
 > signature key.